token2/token2-otp-applet/README.md

 ## Scope: which Token2 product line is this for?

-- **This is NOT for the standalone TOTP hardware tokens** — the classic programmable tokens with an LCD screen and a battery.
+- **This is NOT for the standalone TOTP hardware tokens** — the offline programmable tokens with an LCD screen and a battery.
 Those run different firmware; refer to the [token2/openT2OTP](https://github.com/token2/openT2OTP) repository for